MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 # Overview of the Microsoft 365 Copilot orchestrator

 Microsoft 365 Copilot is your personal assistant for work.
-It helps with various general **tasks**, such as writing, summarizing, researching, and more.
-Copilot has different **skills** that correspond to these different types of tasks.
+It helps with various general tasks, such as writing, summarizing, researching, and more.
+Copilot has different skills that correspond to these different types of tasks.
 For example, Copilot can summarize action items from a meeting, suggest edits to a file, or track down resources and experts on a given topic within your organization.
 Each skill has its own parameters and outputs that are tailored to the specific task.

 Like any copilot, Microsoft 365 Copilot is trained with data at a point in time.
-To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires _plugins_. **Plugins** extend Microsoft 365 Copilot's skills and utility for end users, enabling it to choose the right skill from its repertoire.
+To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires _plugins_.
+Plugins extend Microsoft 365 Copilot's skills and utility for end users, enabling it to choose the right skill from its repertoire.

 But how does Copilot know which skill to use when you ask for help?
 How does it interpret your request and match it to the best skill available?
-That's the job of the Microsoft 365 Copilot **orchestrator**.
+That's the job of the Microsoft 365 Copilot orchestrator.

 This article explains the logic behind Copilot's skill selection process and how you can ensure that Copilot uses your plugin at every opportunity to benefit your users.